marcjustinleeggranada/AI-ML-Projects/legendary-aws-security-iam.md

 ### The policy I set up

-For this project, I’ve set up a policy using JSON instead of the visual editor.
+For this project, I've set up a policy using JSON instead of the visual editor.
 I chose this method because pasting a pre-defined JSON policy document allows me to easily configure precise security parameters, such as restricting Amazon EC2 actions to only apply when resources have a specific development tag.

 ### Policy effect

-I’ve created an IAM policy that grants full Amazon EC2 management permissions only when the resource has an Env tag value of development.
+I've created an IAM policy that grants full Amazon EC2 management permissions only when the resource has an Env tag value of development.
 It also allows viewing all instances while strictly denying the ability to create or delete resource tags so users cannot bypass these security restrictions.

 ### Understanding Effect, Action, and Resource